Why PRISONS?

 I have also become keenly aware of their intentions to be Godly.
 I once heard a quote that I will never forget.
 “We judge others on what they do, but we judge ourselves by our intentions”.

-Some convicts have been caught committing the most heinous of crimes and they deserve as much punishment as the law will provide.
+Let me be perfectly direct: Some convicts have been caught committing the most heinous of crimes, and they deserve as much punishment as the law provides.
 Some have no sense of remorse and will continue to be consumed with the heart and hatred of the enemy until their last breath.
+I get that.
 But the others...
 My love for the others is something I find difficult to express.
-I cannot turn my back on a man who is broken before God.
-I cannot reject a woman who has finally come to grips with the sin that has separated her from her Creator and earnestly seeks His forgiveness!
+I cannot turn my back on a male inmate who is broken before God.
+I cannot reject a female prisoner who has finally come to grips with the sin that has separated her from her Creator and earnestly seeks His forgiveness.
 THAT is the individual that we go to see.
-THAT is the person that I love intently and that this ministry is dedicated to.
+THAT is the person we love intently and that this ministry is dedicated to.
 Everything we say and do in our concerts is prayerfully covered and designed to allow the Holy Spirit to speak to the audience.
-The result is a moving experience: both for them, and for us.
+The result is a moving experience- both for them, and for us.

-If Jesus were walking on this earth today, I seriously doubt that He would be hanging with the “spiritual elite”.
-He would be with those that He came to set free from a life that is ravaged by sin.
-He would be busy restoring life to the addicts, prostitutes and criminals.
+If Jesus were walking on this earth today, I seriously doubt He would be hanging with the “spiritually elite.”
+My premonition says He would be with those He came to set free from a life ravaged by sin.
+He would be busy restoring life to the addicts, the abused, the crippled and the broken.
 The very first man to receive salvation as we know it was the thief on the cross!
-Jesus said, “Surely, today you will be with Me in paradise!”
+He said, “Lord, remember me when you get to your Kingdom!”
+Jesus looked his way and said, “Surely, today you will be with Me in paradise!”

 As I look about me every day, I am overwhelmed at the addictions and bondage of those who are quick to criticize my brothers and sisters in prison, or excommunicate someone else prematurely.
 How quick we can be to shelve someone who has committed a crime or has trouble shaking a chemical addiction when we are gluttons often controlled by greed, anger, lust, gambling and can’t manage our money.
 Friend, we all need Jesus and the salvation He provides!